sumeet004/js-school-project-BafnaSumeet/README.md

   - Fetches events from `events.json`
   - Generates timeline markers automatically
   - Click a marker to open a modal with event details and images
   - Close the modal with a button
+**Task 4:** Converted the code to TypeScript with modular structure:
+  - Defined interfaces for event data to enforce type safety
+  - Split code into modules: `fetcher.ts`, `renderer.ts`, `modal.ts`, etc.
+  - Configured `tsconfig.json` with strict mode
+  - Compiled TypeScript to JavaScript in `dist/` and verified it works in the browser